SySS-Research/Lauschgeraet/README.md

   that shows up in the output of `ip link`
 * Now plug in the client interface and write down the name of the new device
 * Run: `install.sh -u=root -p=<PORT> <HOST> <ATIF> <CLIF> <SWIF>`
   The arguments correspond to the attacker interface, the client interface and the switch interface.
+* If something goes wrong, log in and try to fix it, then run the command again

 Variant 3 (hardware)
 --------------------